 - Clinical Care Options, education on treatment for lung cancer.

 - PER, education on treatment for lung cancer.

 - Axis, education on treatment for lung cancer and mentoring oncologists in-training.

 Dr. Reckamp serves in significant roles with the following healthcare-related organization, receiving reimbursement or compensation as listed:

-- American Society of Clinical Oncology, Quality of Care Committee, receiving travel reimbursement.
+- American Society for Clinical Oncology, Quality of Care Committee, receiving travel reimbursement.

-- National Comprehensive Cancer Network, Lung Cancer Guideline Committee and Advisor for lung cancer educational material, receiving travel reimbursement and consulting fees.
+- National Comprehensive Cancer Network, Lung Cancer Guideline Committee and Advisor for lung cancer educational material, Arizona Requests for Proposal Committee Member, receiving travel reimbursement and consulting fees.